-During his career, Boone’s teams have won seven conference championships, four tournament titles and have made eleven postseason appearances.
-From 1990-96, his California teams recorded over 20 victories for six consecutive years tallying an impressive 150-33 mark during that span.
-His 94-24 league record in the PSAC is still the best of any coach in that conference’s history.
+Coach Jim Boone’s career record speaks to his success on the hardwood, but his real niche has been in rebuilding downtrodden programs and creating championship cultures.
+During his distinguished career, Boone’s teams have won eight conference championships, five tournament titles and have made 12 postseason NCAA appearances.
+From 1990-96, his California University of Pennsylvania teams recorded more than 20 victories for six consecutive years tallying an impressive 150-33 (.820) mark during that span.
+His 94-24 league record in the PSAC is still the best of any coach in that conference’s entire 70 plus year history.
 He was named PSAC Coach of the Year on three occasions (1988, 1992, 1996) and NCAA Region Coach Year twice (1992, 1996).

 What They’re Saying About Coach Boone:

 “Jim Boone is an outstanding person and coach.
-Delta State is very fortunate to have Coach Boone run their program.
-With over 500 wins, Jim is someone of courage, ability and a tremendous leader.”
+You will be very fortunate to have Coach Boone lead your program.
+Jim is someone of courage, ability and a tremendous leader.”

 “Jim Boone is great, a great coach….he is as good a tactician as their is in the country….class guys play for Jim Boone.”